Missions in New York City – How God is Working in The Big Apple

 Over Labor Day weekend, we took six students from Rice University to Baton Rouge to help Southern Baptist Disaster Relief work to begin rebuilding homes from the recent flooding.
 The team was mostly compiled of students that had never really hung out together, and some I barely knew.

 When we started talking we all learned that none of us had ever been involved in a mission trip like this or ever worked with disaster relief.
-Personally, I had never done anything like this and had no idea what to/p>... [continue]
+Personally, I had never done anything like this and had no idea what to expect.
+We were told that we would be mudding out houses, but I assumed it wouldn’t be too hard.

 Why I wasn't ready to get off that plane